 Vert.x can be said as more of a toolkit that provides APIs in multiple languages to perform asynchronous tasks that all the web applications need – logging, authentication, monitoring, DB connectivity, multi-cluster support, etc. There are 2 main concepts in Vert.x –

-- Verticle – Just like any other asynchronous model, there is an event loop which has events like messages, network buffers, HTTP request, etc. Each event from the event loop is processed by the Verticle.
+- Verticle – Just like any other asynchronous model, there is an event loop that has events like messages, network buffers, HTTP requests, etc. Each event from the event loop is processed by the Verticle.

 - Event bus – Different verticles communicate with each other using the event bus.
 This is done through asynchronous message passing.
 Event bus can perform different types of messaging like point-to-point, broadcast and request-response.

 The best thing about Vert.x is its non-blocking nature which makes the web applications highly performant.
 The framework can be used for any application – small, medium, or large-scale.
 If you already know Node.js, you will appreciate Vert.x more, because it has all the features of Node.js plus the benefit of Java Virtual machine which makes for a powerful and robust combination.

 Conceptually, Tapestry is similar to JSF and Wicket.
 It is an open-source, cross-platform, component-based web application development framework that can create highly scalable applications.
 Built upon the rich Java Servlet API, it works on any container or application server.
 Tapestry is a true Object-oriented framework because you create HTML pages using pure HTML templates or plain Java classes (objects).
 There is almost no XML configuration required, Tapestry rather uses annotations, thus making the code simple and easy to manage.

 With Tapestry, application downtime is minimal because any changes even to a Java class can be hot-swapped without requiring a server restart.
 Tapestry also takes care of URL construction and redirections.
 Unlike other frameworks, here the framework adapts to the code and not vice versa.